 Parents often ask me when they should start visiting colleges with their children and my answer is as soon as you can.
 This is especially true if you are traveling in another part of the country and have some time to go explore a campus.
-A couple of years ago a client of mine was on a vacation and weather rerouted them to Detroit for an extended layover.
+A couple of years ago a client of mine was on vacation and weather rerouted them to Detroit for an extended layover.
 This savvy mom took her kids to see the University of Michigan and fast-forward 4 years, one of her kids is finishing her sophomore year in Ann Arbor!
 Here are my reasons for getting your sophomore on a college campus:

-1. They Will Get Excited-When a high school student steps on a college campus, they get to peak over the horizon and see what is coming down the road.
+1. They Will Get Excited-When a high school student steps on a college campus, they get to peek over the horizon and see what is coming down the road.
 They will see the dining hall with all-you-can-eat ice cream, incredible gyms, the freedom to select courses that correspond with their interests and hopefully a sense of the freedom and fun that comes with college.
-They will also have a luxurious amount of time to think about colleges without having to make any decisions.
+They will also have a luxurious amount of time to think about schools without having to make any decisions.

 2. They Will Get Motivated-They say seeing is believing.
 School counselors, teachers and parents can talk until they are blue in the face about academic achievement but sometimes it sounds like the parents talking in the Peanuts movies.
 If your child steps foot on a campus that gets them a little bit excited (see #1) all of a sudden they have a tangible reason to focus on their academics.
 An excited student becomes a motivated student and they will understand why they need to work hard.

 3. Athletics and Other Commitments-Obligations with athletics, clubs, youth groups, scouts, volunteer work, paid work, theater and music commitments is just a starting list of the many types of activities that the average college-bound kid has.
 When you look at the calendar and account for your child’s other commitments, you will see that trying to schedule a college visit can be complicated.